this-is-tobi/template-monorepo-ts/README.md

 ### Tests

 Unit tests are run using [Vitest](https://vitest.dev/), which is compatible with the Jest api but is faster when working on top of Vite.

+End to end and component tests are powered by [Cypress](https://www.cypress.io/) and could be managed in the `./packages/cypress` folder.

-Test execution may require some packages to be built, and the pipeline dependencies are described in the `turbo.json` file.
+> *__Notes:__* Test execution may require some packages to be built, and the pipeline dependencies are described in the `turbo.json` file.

 ### Docs